yashikasharma13/data-analyst-yashika/README.md

 # data-analyst-yashika
-Data Wrangling
-Project Description: Data Wrangling for Customer Analytics at XYZ Company /Project Title: Data Wrangling for Enhanced Customer Analytics at XYZ Company /Objective: The primary goal of this project is to perform comprehensive data wrangling to prepare a robust dataset for customer analytics at XYZ Company.
-By cleaning, transforming, and consolidating data from various sources, the project aims to enhance the accuracy and usability of customer data for subsequent analysis and reporting.
+Objective:
+</br> The main objective is to clean, transform, and consolidate data from various sources to create a comprehensive, accurate dataset.
+This dataset will help in customer analytics and enhance Company’s ability to derive actionable insights for marketing strategies and decision-making.
+Background:
-Background: XYZ Company has accumulated customer data from multiple channels, including sales transactions, customer service interactions, and marketing campaigns.
-However, this data is often inconsistent, incomplete, or fragmented, making it challenging to derive meaningful insights.
-Effective data wrangling will facilitate better decision-making and more targeted marketing strategies.
+Company collects customer data through multiple channels such as sales transactions, customer service interactions, and marketing campaigns.
+However, this data is often fragmented, inconsistent, and incomplete, which hampers data analysis and strategy development.
+This project focuses on addressing these data issues through effective data wrangling techniques.

-Dataset: The data wrangling process will involve various datasets, including:
+Dataset Overview:
-•	Sales Data: Transaction records that include customer IDs, purchase amounts, product details, and timestamps.
+Sales Data: Transaction records, including customer IDs, product details, purchase amounts, and timestamps.
-•	Customer Information: Demographic details such as age, gender, location, and account creation date.
+Customer Information: Customer demographics like age, gender, location, and account creation date.
-•	Customer Service Records: Logs of customer inquiries, complaints, and resolutions.
+Customer Service Records: Logs of customer inquiries, complaints, and resolutions.
-•	Marketing Interaction Data: Email and campaign response data, including open rates and click-through rates.
+Marketing Interaction Data: Data on campaign performance (e.g., email open rates, click-through rates).

-Methodology:
+Methodology
-1-	Data Collection:
+1. Data Collection:
-o	Gather datasets from various sources, including internal databases, CRM systems, and third-party marketing platforms. o	Ensure that all relevant datasets are identified for a comprehensive customer profile.
+Answer: In this step, datasets are gathered from multiple internal systems (e.g., CRM systems, databases) and third-party platforms (e.g., marketing platforms).
+You should ensure that all relevant customer-related data is identified to build a comprehensive customer profile.
-2-	Data Assessment:
+2. Data Assessment:
-o	Conduct an initial assessment of the data quality to identify issues such as missing values, duplicates, and inconsistencies across different datasets. o	Document data types, formats, and any discrepancies.
+Answer: Assess data quality by identifying missing values, duplicate entries, and inconsistencies across datasets.
+This includes documenting any discrepancies in formats, such as mismatched customer IDs, or missing demographic data.
-3-	Data Cleaning:
+3. Data Cleaning:
-o	Address missing values through appropriate methods (e.g., imputation or exclusion) based on their significance and context. o	Remove duplicate records and correct inconsistencies in data formats (e.g., date formats, naming conventions). o	Normalize categorical variables to ensure consistency across datasets (e.g., standardizing customer status as "active," "inactive," etc.).
+Answer: Handle missing data appropriately (either by imputing or excluding based on relevance).
+Remove any duplicate records (especially common in customer service logs or transaction data).
+Correct data format inconsistencies (e.g., standardizing date formats or naming conventions).
+Normalize categorical variables, such as standardizing customer status across datasets to ensure consistent terminology.
-4-	Data Transformation:
+4. Data Transformation:
-o	Perform data type conversions to ensure that all fields are in suitable formats for analysis (e.g., converting strings to datetime objects). o	Derive new features that may aid in analytics, such as total purchase amounts, frequency of purchases, or customer tenure. o	Aggregate data as necessary to ensure that it aligns with the intended analysis (e.g., summarizing monthly sales per customer).
+Answer: Convert data types where necessary (e.g., strings to datetime objects).
+Derive new features to support analytics, such as total purchase amounts or frequency of transactions.
+Aggregate data at the right level (e.g., monthly customer sales) for more meaningful analysis.
-5-	Data Consolidation:
+5. Data Consolidation:
-o	Merge datasets into a unified customer database, ensuring that all relevant information is linked accurately through unique identifiers (e.g., customer ID). o	Create a comprehensive view of each customer by combining sales, support, and marketing data.
+Answer: Merge datasets into a unified customer database using unique identifiers like customer IDs.
+Ensure that each customer’s journey (sales, marketing, and service interactions) is accurately represented to provide a full customer profile.
-7-	Documentation and Validation: o	Document the data wrangling process, including data sources, cleaning methods, and transformations applied to the dataset. o	Validate the final dataset through exploratory data analysis (EDA) to confirm accuracy and completeness.
+6. Documentation and Validation:
+Answer: Document the entire data wrangling process, including data sources, methods used for cleaning and transformations, and any issues encountered.
+Perform exploratory data analysis (EDA) to validate that the cleaned data is accurate, complete, and ready for analysis.
+This includes visualizing key variables to confirm the data’s integrity.
 Tools and Technologies:
-•	Python (using libraries like Pandas and NumPy) or R for data manipulation and cleaning.
+Python (using Pandas and NumPy) or R for data cleaning and manipulation.
-•	SQL for data extraction and initial assessment of data from relational databases.
+SQL for extracting and assessing data from relational databases.
-•	Jupyter Notebook or RStudio for interactive data wrangling and documentation.
+Jupyter Notebook or RStudio for interactive data wrangling.
-•	Visualization tools (like Matplotlib or Seaborn) to assist with EDA and quality checks.
+Visualization Tools like Matplotlib or Seaborn to support exploratory data analysis (EDA).
 Deliverables:
-•	A cleaned and transformed customer dataset ready for analysis, available in a suitable format (e.g., CSV, Excel Database).
+1. Cleaned Dataset: A unified and clean dataset in a format like CSV or Excel, ready for further analysis.
-•	A comprehensive report documenting the data wrangling process, including challenges encountered, methods employed, and final dataset characteristics.
+2. Comprehensive Report: A detailed report on the data wrangling process, including the methods used, challenges encountered, and final dataset characteristics.
-•	Visualizations illustrating the key data insights and confirmations of data quality checks conducted during the process.
+3. Visualizations: Visualizations that confirm the dataset's quality and illustrate key insights uncovered during EDA.
 Timeline:
-•	Expected completion of the project: 6 weeks, including phases for assessment, cleaning, transformation, and documentation.
+The project is expected to take 6 weeks, covering:
+- Data assessment,
+- Data cleaning,
+- Data transformation,
+- Data documentation, and
+- Validation.
+Conclusion:
-This data wrangling project aims to establish a high-quality dataset that enables XYZ Company to conduct effective customer analytics, ultimately enhancing marketing strategies, improving customer service, and driving overall business growth.
+This data wrangling project is crucial for creating a robust, accurate dataset that will drive XYZ Company’s customer analytics efforts.
+It will enable more targeted marketing, improved customer service, and informed decision-making, contributing to the company’s overall growth.

+---

+This comprehensive project description captures all the essential elements to effectively execute the data wrangling tasks for customer analytics at XYZ Company.
+If you need any adjustments or specific answers from the video, feel free to share the content, and I'll adapt it accordingly.